 If these properties are correctly set, then access to the section is denied to unauthorized readers.
-For a description of Web Studio and how to set these properties, see Escenic Content Engine Publication Administrator Guide, section 3.4.1.1.
+For a description of Web Studio and how to set these properties, see here.

 Access control is configured with the /neo/io/managers/AgreementManager component.
 To set up access control, you need to: